The module has the following features:

 • Built in commands for drawing bar graphs

-• LCD Backlighting controlled via software, has 254 brightness levels
+• LCD Backlighting controlled via software, has 254 brightness

 • LCD Contrast controlled via software, has 254 contrast levels